JakubGrobelny/winterbird-VM/README.md

                             data      if X & 4 != 0
                             text      if X & 8 != 0
                             heap      if X & 16 != 0
+    stacks   X     - sets stack pointer to X stackg   X     - sets X to the stack pointer getch    X     - sets X to value read from stdin putch    X Y   - prints X to stdout if Y == 0
+                        stderr if Y == 1

 No size: